matthew-pham21/cse15l-lab-reports/LabReport3.md

 ## **1) Bugs Examination: ArrayReversedInPlace**

-**1a) A failure-inducing Output for ArrayReversedInPlace** -One Such failure-inducing output for ArrayReversedInPlace would be the following:
+**1a) A failure-inducing input for ArrayReversedInPlace** -One Such failure-inducing input for ArrayReversedInPlace would be the following:

 ```
 @Test